NicholasLennox/API-CA-prep-week/readme.md

 This readme will also update per each brach to reflect the changes.

-Here's your README additions cleaned up to be simpler, clearer, and less formal:

----

 ## Day 2 alterations

 I've cleaned up some starter files we won't need: